« Memories of Garner and Concan State Parks | Main | Pampered Pooches and Coddled Cats »

 • "Razzle Dazzle Red"

-Charlotte Vann Casselberry wrote, "Since last fall, I've been blessed to work with Gladys Payne Bohac on beautiful Christmas decorations and gifts.
-We call our little business, "Holiday Expressions".
-Click on the title above to open the album.
+Charlotte Vann Casselberry Dew and Gladys Payne Bohac create beautiful Christmas decorations and gifts and sell them through their business, "Holiday Expressions".
+Click on the title or thumbnail to open the album.
 Once in, click on each thumbnail to see an enlarged view of some of their creations and to read other information about their business.
-And be sure to read each of their biographies for more about their lives through the years.

 Karla's Projects